 Good luck, work hard, have fun, and most importantly, be yourself.

 Interested in starting up a mentor relationship with an independent college counselor?
-Many students working from home no longer have the opportunity to get to know their counselors; some high school guidance counselors were even let go at the start of the pandemic.
+Many students working from home no longer have the opportunity to get to know school counselors.
+In fact, some high school guidance counselors were even let go at the start of the pandemic.
 In the absence of that guidance and support, working with a counselor on your own is a great idea.

 Contact us for more information on how to go about doing just that!